eth-sri/lmql/src/lmql/models/lmtp/README.md

 The following `MESSAGE_TYPE` values are supported:

-* `GENERATE` This message is used to begin a new generation stream of tokens.

-    ```json
-    GENERATE {"temperature": 1.2, "max_tokens": 64, "logit_bias": {"1": 100}, "model": "gpt2-medium", "prompt": [15496, 220], "stream_id": 2}
-    ```

-    As JSON data, a client provides decoder arguments such as `temperature` and `max_tokens`, but also logit masks and the prompt (of tokenized input IDs).
-Most importantly, each `GENERATE` request has a (session) unique stream ID that allows to distinguish between different streams of tokens, once they are received.

-* `TOKEN` This message type is used by the inference process to send a token to the client.
+* `TOKEN` This message type is used by the inference process to send token data to the client.
 The JSON data is of the following format:

     ```json
     TOKEN [